 When her second relationship ended, her anxiety, depression, insecurity, and low self-worth grew.
 Her eating disorder developed and consumed nearly every thought she had.
 Meanwhile, Morgan began to self-harm in order to distract her mental pain with something physical.
 She found value in her struggles, as if they were a goal she could achieve every day.
 She came to view them as if they were her best friends, until the thought of taking her own life became louder and louder as each day had passed.

 Realizing that her feelings and behaviors were taking her life away rather than adding to it, she decided to go to a residential treatment program in order to face these issues head on.
 Diagnosed with depression, anxiety, insomnia, and anorexia-nervosa, Morgan came to the root of these problems during her treatment, and developed new, positive coping mechanisms in order to counteract her mental health challenges.

 Once she had been discharged from treatment, Morgan utilized all positive mechanisms she learned, adhered to her meal plan, and kept up with her therapy appointments.
 She began to see more life in everyday and fell in love with what she was slowly regaining.
 Now, years into her recovery, Morgan wishes to pass along her story to give hope to others who may experience mental health challenges.
 She wants them to know that they are not alone, and recovery IS possible.

-Morgan is based in Philadelphia.
-In-person speaking engagements beyond 120 miles may require a fee for travel expenses.
+Morgan is based in San Diego, CA. In-person speaking engagements beyond 90 miles may require a fee for travel expenses.